 - Replace incandescent light bulbs with LED bulbs that stay much cooler and save energy.

-- Create a community response plan identifying protective actions to take on hot days.
+- Create a community response plan that identifies protective actions to take on hot days.

-- Use local aid networks to identify, check-in on, and assist individuals at high risk for heat impacts.
+- Mobilize local care networks to check on people at high risk for heat illness.